|Date||Time||League||Season||Attendance||Dover Star Player||Away Scorers|

-And it was almost two following a lighting quick counter attack, but Walker rescued Dover with a fine block to deny Hindle.
+And it was almost two following a lightning-quick counter-attack, but Walker rescued Dover with a fine block to deny Hindle.

 Firth acrobatically denied sub Kadell Daniel’s curling 25-yard free kick, but three points were heading to Barrow thanks to the man Hindle again.

-The winger fired low into the corner following another Barrrow break ending with Smith finding his teammate.
+The winger fired low into the corner following another Barrow break ending with Smith finding his teammate.

 And with all three substitutions made, an injury to Diarra saw Whites’ finish the match with ten men.

 Earlier, boss Kinnear made two changes to the side that drew on Sutton on Tuesday night.
 Gomis and Sho-Silva replaced Dave Smith and the suspended Aryan Tajbakhsh.

 Dover next host Salford City on Saturday, October 6th, kick-off 3 pm.

 DOVER ATHLETIC REACTION

 |40 Crabble Rd, Dover, Kent CT17 0QJ, UK|